Content Delivery Platforms and Paligo CCMS: Powering Multi-Channel Documentation

 Content Delivery Platforms: Streamlining Content Distribution

 We’ve discussed many challenges related to creating, managing, and publishing content to multiple channels.
-Now, let’s examine one part of the solution: a content delivery platform (CDP).
+Now let’s examine one part of the solution: a content delivery platform (CDP).

 In some cases, a CDP will provide a delivery channel; in others, it’s simply a conduit through which you can deliver the same content to multiple channels.
-FluidTopics, Zoomin from Salesforce, and hosting services like Netlify, are three examples of content delivery options, each offering unique capabilities to publish technical content.
+FluidTopics, Zoomin from Salesforce, and hosting services like Netlify are three examples of content delivery options, each offering unique capabilities to publish technical content.

-- The ingested content is transformed and normalized to create a consistent schema that is tagged and indexed.
+Content ingestion from source systems and formats through out-of-the-box connectors or custom integrations using the CDP API.
+The ingested content is transformed and normalized to create a consistent schema that’s tagged and indexed.

 The Power of a Combined Approach: CCMS and CDP